Dmk2001/AI-Assignment1/README.md

 ## Avg_fitness():
 Returns the average fitness of a population. (sum / len(population)
 ## Calculate_fitness():
 Determines the fitness of each function by counting the number of 1’s in a chromosome.
 For problem 1.2, fitness is calculated by the number of bits that math the target string.
 For 1.3, if the fitness is 0 (there no 1’s), then a value of 60 is returned.
+If it is all 1's it is also penalised.
 ## Parent_selection():
 Implements tournament selection by randomly choosing a subset of chromosomes, then it selects the chromosome with highest fitness.
 ## Crossover():